 Data supports the operations of the business, and if lost, it means the company loses not only its ability to make money but also the means to operate.
 Since financial resources are also channeled towards data recovery, business finances can be stretched to the point of eating into unbudgeted funds and drawing down reserves.
 Data loss comes with the potential to bankrupt a business.

 The productivity of employees is severely affected as data used in day-to-day work is lost.
 Also, data is needed to make decisions, and the decision-making function is also curtailed due to data loss.

 Data loss exposes a business to various legal actions and lawsuits.
 The loss of customer data carries potential fines from the regulator for not adhering to data protection laws and regulations.
 Customers can also file lawsuits against a business in the event of loss of customer data.
 All these legal actions can affect the overall recovery of a business from a data loss event.

 How to Prevent Data Loss?

-There are various ways to prevent data loss which include several strategies that are common for individuals and corporates.
+There are various ways to prevent data loss, including several common strategies for individuals and corporates.
 A Data Loss Prevention (DLP) strategy can also be put in place as a plan to manage data loss events.
 Below are several strategies that can be implemented.

 Backing up data is the foremost data prevention strategy that every user should adopt.
 It means maintaining at least one copy of your data on a separate medium, such as the cloud, offshore server, or an external hard drive.
 Ongoing checks to see if the data is not corrupted or accessible to unauthorized persons should be performed.
 Office 365 and G-Suite are excellent cloud computing applications for data backup.